 If the employees were confident that the leaders would map out an adequate course that will keep the company on track, they showed far greater resilience.
 HR is playing a greater role in bridging the gap between the leaders and the employees within the company.
 HR should train the leaders to effectively communicate with their teams now that traditional channels of communication are out of the picture.
 The new practice at the workplace is to nurture the workforce by emphasizing humanity and understanding the potential of the employees.

 The past year has also seen major protests over racial and other forms of inequality.
 The simmering anger has finally come to the surface, and minorities are no longer interested in working at organizations that do not make up space for them.
 Thus, 2021 is bound to be the year when discussions surrounding diversity, inclusivity, and equity, are finally taken up seriously.
 Our research has shown that leaders are cognizant of this shift, as more than 74% of company leaders are looking at racial or other disparities in their companies and how to rectify them.
 EI, or emotional intelligence, will play a major role when resolving the issues of inequalities.

 Compliance while working remotely, and in the middle of a never-seen-before situation, is bound to get trickier.
 Companies are already facing problems when it comes to adjusting to new regulatory changes.
 The coming year will only see more changes happening within the workplace.
 Employers have to build a plan of action so that the workflow is not disturbed.

 The Agility of the Company

 For the foreseeable future, the agility of both the employer and employees will determine the success of the company.
-Businesses have to recover and learn to work in a changing field, simultaneously.
-84% of the employees surveyed still feel optimistic about the time to come and nearly 75% of employees feel that 2021 will be a good year, professionally.
-Thus, the leaders have the responsibility of carrying forward their teams, that are looking forward to the work.
+Businesses have to recover and learn to work in a changing field simultaneously.
+84% of the employees surveyed still feel optimistic about the time to come, and nearly 75% of employees feel that 2021 will be a good year professionally.
+Thus, the leaders are responsible for carrying forward their teams looking forward to the work.

 The Bottom Line